dcanguven/projecteuler-python-solutions/README.md

-Daily Project Euler in Python — focused on algorithms, speed, and clean code.
+Daily Project Euler in Python — focused on algorithms and problem solving.